 - Eating disorders

-- Individuals with previous emotional or psychological issues
+- Individuals with previous emotional or psychological concerns

 - Individuals who have been coerced, forced or persuaded to get an abortion